devcybiko/gregsmithwiki/content/classnotes/ur-rich-data-pt-10-14-2019-u-c/project1-teams.md

 	-	School/neighborhood - Victoria
 	-	Student data - Dinesh
 * The kinds of questions you'll be asking of that data
 	- How underfunding of schools impact of neighborhoods (compare affluency to drop out rates)
 	- Do tax revenue generating localities correlate with school success?
 Do areas with shrinking tax bases have an impact on school success?
 	- Investigate disincentives for student engagement
 * Possible source for such data
 	- Census
 	- Assessor and Property Tax Records
 	- School attendance data

 ## Team Hungry Hippos:
 Andrew Cummings
 Godday
 Jacob Vogt
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyNTg5Mjc0NiwtMTgzNjI4ODAyOSwtMT
+eyJoaXN0b3J5IjpbMzAxMDA0ODkwLC0xODM2Mjg4MDI5LC0xND
-Q5MzQyNTEyMywtMTg5NTIzMjU3NCwtMTc1NzAyMzY3LC0xMDEx
+kzNDI1MTIzLC0xODk1MjMyNTc0LC0xNzU3MDIzNjcsLTEwMTE1
-NTY4MDQxXX0=
+NjgwNDFdfQ==
 -->